Duncan Garner: Journalism career

 In April 2018, Garner angrily responded to Taika Waititi's blunt description of racism in New Zealand in Dazed and Confused.
 Garner claimed Waititi's comments were "sabotage", and called Waititi a "clown" who was "getting on the world stage and denigrating this country".
 Garner even suggested the comments amounted to treason, given Waititi had won the Kiwibank-awarded 2017 New Zealander of the Year.
 Garner's response was criticised as being against "the voice of reason", and Waititi taunted him on social media in response.

 In December 2018, Garner lashed out after a Māori Father Christmas made an appearance at a Christmas parade in Nelson, saying on his show that "Māori don't have to own everything".
 The character's appearance at the parade was subject to jeers and racist backlash across New Zealand from Pākehā.
-Garner's comments were criticised as emblematic of race-baiting by now-Māori Development minister Willie Jackson.
+Garner's comments were criticised as emblematic of race-baiting by to-be-Māori Development minister Willie Jackson.

-Garner is a noted critic of Jacinda Ardern's premiership, and has claimed her "big promises have failed spectacularly".
+Garner was a noted critic of Jacinda Ardern's premiership, and has claimed her "big promises have failed spectacularly".
 In July 2020, he promised to becoming a vegan for a year if Labour were to win enough votes in the 2020 general election to govern alone.
 On 17 October 2020, Labour was the first New Zealand party to reach this achievement under the MMP electoral system.
 On 20 October, Garner wrote an article where he acknowledged his commitment and indicated that he would attempt to fulfil it.
 In August 2020, he criticised the lockdowns enforced by Labour to control the COVID-19 pandemic as "ultraconservative".
 After a spell at his home after contracting COVID-19, he claimed the COVID-19 managed isolation system a "failure" and a "multi-agency trainwreck".

 In November 2020 he was named Supreme Man on David Hartnell MNZM's Best Dressed List.

 On 23 August 2021, Garner announced that he was leaving TV3 with immediate effect, after a career of almost 20 years with the channel.
 He cited personal and family reasons as the cause of his resignation.

+He went onto present Duncan Garner Today, a mid-morning news and talk show for Today FM, which launched on 21 March 2022.

+Just over a year later, on 30 March 2023, Today FM ceased broadcasting, shortly after breakfast presenter Tova O'Brien interrupted Garner's show to announce the station's closure.
+Both Garner and O'Brien, who had addressed the station's future during the 'Tova' breakfast show, went onto criticise station owners Mediaworks until the show was abruptly taken off air and replaced by automated music.
+The station's closure was confirmed later that day.

-In November 2021, Mediaworks announced that Garner would be joining their new brand of talkshows, set to start in 2022.
+In May 2023, it was announced that Garner would be retained by Mediaworks and present a new daily podcast, Duncan Garner: Editor in Chief, which launched on 8 May 2023.